carlow314/ITSuppliesDirect/README.md

 ## Manager Use of Application

-1. Open git terminal and navigate to the folder of the app.
+1.)
+Open git terminal and navigate to the folder of the app.
 In the command line enter `node bamazonManager.js` .
 This will display options that are available for the manager.
 First select `View Products For Sale` .
 This will generate a report of all products in the database.
 ![Bamazon Manager View Products](images/manager_viewproducts.png)

+2.)
+The menu will re-populate after you run the `View Products for sale` prompt.
+Next select `View Low Inventory` from the menu.
+This will generate a report of all items that have stock levels of less than 3.
 ![Bamazon Manager View Low Inventory](images/lowinventory.png)
 ![Bamazon Customer item selection](images/customeritemselection.png)
 ![Bamazon Customer item selection](images/customeritemselection.png)